Cybermedes/hyperskill-halloween/README.md

-# Fright Night Coding Hyperskill 👻
+# Fright Night Coding 👻

+A set of 10 coding challenges from Hyperskill for the Halloween week 🎃 🧙‍♂️.

+The problems were solved using Java (jdk 24) and C (C17).
+Each folder contains a dataset `.txt` file and source files.

-Link to access the description of every challenge:
+Link to access the description of every challenge and download datasets:

 - [part 01](https://hyperskill.org/learn/daily/53135)
 - [part 02](https://hyperskill.org/learn/daily/53136)